softberry/save-image-as/README.md

 ![npm](https://img.shields.io/npm/v/save-image-as?style=for-the-badge)
 ![NPM](https://img.shields.io/npm/l/save-image-as?style=for-the-badge)

-Convert any image file using html input element to `JPG` , `PNG` or `WEBP` in browser to Base64 format.
+Convert any image file using html input element to `JPG` , `PNG` or `WEBP` in browser to optionally to Base64, Buffer, Binary or text format.

 ## How To Use